-- Support students in setting and reaching educational goals. - Teach students to engage in a process of selfreflection and self-discovery, guiding them to find degree pathways that match their interests, skills, and abilities.

-Connect students to campus resources and cocurricular opportunities to integrate learning and experience.
+- Support students in setting and reaching educational goals. - Teach students to engage in a process of selfreflection and self-discovery, guiding them to find degree pathways that match their interests, skills, and abilities. - Clearly and accurately communicate academic requirements and policies. - Connect students to campus resources and cocurricular opportunities to integrate learning and experience.

-Advisee Responsibilities
+Student Responsibilities

-- Be responsible for understanding and reviewing academic and degree policies, regulations, and procedures. - Use Degree Works to track your degree progress (patriotweb.gmu.edu). - Meet with an academic advisor each semester to discuss academic, educational, and career goals. - Be responsible for knowing how to find important institutional and college policies.
+- Be responsible for understanding and reviewing academic and degree policies, regulations, and procedures. - Use the Mason Degree Audit to track your degree progress (registrar.gmu.edu/degreeaudit). - Meet with an academic advisor each semester to discuss academic, educational, and career goals.
+Use Patriot Connect (connect.gmu.edu) to schedule appointments with your academic advisor. - Be responsible for knowing how to find important institutional and college policies.